- Filming has officially wrapped

-This will be the final season of BBC's period drama, but the story will continue, according to Deadline.
-The intention is to end Peaky Blinders overall with a movie.
+Season 6 is confirmed to be the final season of BBC's lauded period drama, but the story will continue, according to showrunner Steven Knight, through a feature-length movie intended to mark the Blinders' end.

-Release date: Peaky Blinders season 6 doesn't have a release date yet, but we're expecting early 2022 at this point.
+Release date: Peaky Blinders season 6 doesn't have a release date yet, but we're anticipating an early 2022 date, at this point.

-Cast: The Shelby clan will return in earnest, including Cillian Murphy, and actor Sam Claflin will return to play Oswald Mosely.
-Scroll down for more on who's been added to the cast this season.
+Cast: The Shelby clan will return in their droves, with the likes of Cillian Murphy, Sam Claflin and Paul Anderson all reprising their roles.
+Stephen Graham has joined the cast, too.
+Scroll down for more on who's been added to the show in season 6.

 What comes after season 6?
 "My plan from the beginning was to end Peaky with a movie...
 This is what is going to happen," says creator Steven Knight.
 What exactly comes after this final season of the show is a bit of a mystery, though: just know the story won't end here.